borkdude/deps.clj/README.md

 A port of the [clojure](https://github.com/clojure/brew-install/) bash script to Clojure.

 This script can be run on the JVM or with [babashka](https://github.com/borkdude/babashka/).
-The latter makes it about as fast as the original bash version.
+The latter makes it go about as fast as the original bash version.

 ## Status